seacode/gmacs/docs/bbrkc_2017/bbrkc.md

 # J. Projections and Future Outlook
 With the recent long-term low levels of recruitment, the expectation of average or above average levels for stock improvements seems unlikely.
+A projection module is under development.

 # K. Acknowledgements
 We thank the crab Plan Team and SSC for their recommendations for code modifications.